Cotroceni Palace: Modifications by the socialist regime (1949–1976)

 In 1976, during the regime of Nicolae Ceaușescu, the Cotroceni Palace once again changed its purpose after its transfer to the State Protocol (Protocolul de Stat).
 Its new function would be as a residential building – a guest house.

 1977 Vrancea earthquake

-In 1977, an earthquake measuring 7.2 on the Richter scale struck Vrancea County and damaged several buildings in Bucharest.
+In 1977, a magnitude 7.5 earthquake struck Vrancea County and damaged several buildings in Bucharest.
 The Cotroceni Palace was among those buildings, and suffered such extensive damage that a project had to be commissioned for restoration and consolidation.

+Contemporary era

+The palace hosted the lying in state of former president Ion Iliescu on 6 August 2025.

 National Cotroceni Museum

 The Cotroceni National Museum is the old Royal Palace, built in 1895.

 In 1991 the palace became the headquarters of the Romanian Presidency and the old wing of the ensemble was opened to the public as Cotroceni National Museum, envisioned as an insight into past ages.

 Many of the palace's function rooms were decorated to the taste of Marie, the English wife of Carol's heir, his nephew Crown Prince Ferdinand.
 Her extensive art collection is also on display.